BlueGoblin710/BlueGoblin710/README.md

 ## 🚀 Bio

 I am currently a student at **Arizona State University** pursuing a degree in **GIT - Internet & WebDevelopment**.
-I'm passionate about **creating stunning websites and graphics**..
-I'm on track to graduate in **May or December 2026**.
-After graduation, my career goals include securing a front end position role at a leading tech company like **XAI, Nvidia, Amazon, Meta, or Google**.
+I'm passionate about **creating stunning websites and graphics**.
 Ultimately, my dream is to own my own business, focusing on building custom **websites and graphic design services** for small businesses.

 ---